-This case clarifies the standard of care an employer is required to observe while providing a reference.
-Specifically, reasonable care should be taken by employers to meet requirements of truth, accuracy and fairness.
+This case illustrates and clarifies the standard of an employer’s duty of care when providing a reference.
+Specifically, employers should exercise reasonable care to meet requirements of truth, accuracy, and fairness.

 What Is an Employer’s Duty of Care?

-In general, the law sees the duty of care towards a person as a presumed responsibility for him or her.
-For instance, road users owe other road users a duty to act in ways that do not endanger their safety.
+Legally, a duty of care is considered a presumed responsibility towards another individual.
+For example, road users owe others a duty to act in a manner that doesn’t endanger their safety.

-The powers and responsibilities of an employer are laid out in Acts such as the Employment Act (Cap 91, 2009 Rev Ed) or Central Provident Fund Act (Cap 36, 2013 Rev Ed).
-There, limits are set to curb the abuse of power by employers.
-Otherwise, legislation such as section 5 of the Defamation Act (Cap 75) bars actions that may create unfairness for an employee in his or her professional life.
+Relevant legislation such as the Employment Act (Cap 91, 2009 Rev Ed) and the Central Provident Fund Act (Cap 36, 2013 Rev Ed) outline the responsibilities and powers of an employer, setting limits to prevent the abuse of power.
+The Defamation Act (Cap 75), for instance, prohibits actions that may create unjust consequences in an employee’s professional life.

 What is Negligence?